aws-neuron/aws-neuron-sdk/release-notes/compiler/neuronx-cc/index.rst

 -----------------------------
 Date: 04/28/2023

-* This release introduces two new ``model-type`` option arguments: ``transformer-inference`` and  ``unet-inference``.
+* This release introduces a new ``model-type`` option argument: ``unet-inference``.
-  These options instruct the compiler to perform model-specific optimizations that produce executable models with improved performance on the specified target instance.
+  This option instructs the compiler to perform model-specific optimizations that produce executable models with improved performance on the specified target instance.

 * The new compiler option ``distribution-strategy`` can be used to better support models using the PyTorch 2.x Fully Sharded Data Parallel (FSDP) APIs.